DakshKap/SDEChallenge/README.md

 - Get is always done in constant time.
   Time Complexity: O(1).
-- Addition is done in constant mostly but in worst case is done in linear time because array needs to be resized and copied.
+- Addition is done in constant time in most cases but in worst case is done in linear time because array needs to be resized and copied.
   Time Complexity: O(1) amortized, O(n) worst case.
 - Get Moving Average  is always done in constant time.
   Time Complexity: O(1).